-- Top Cycling Company (biggest increase in cycles on site compared with May23) – The Open University (9%) – collected by the OU’s Jodi Houghton (second picture below)
+- Top Cycling Company (biggest increase in cycles on site compared with May23) – The Open University (9%) – collected by the OU’s Jodi Houghton (third picture below)

 - Top Cycling Company (most cycles on site per 100 employees) – Gemini Rail Services (7 bicycles)

-- Best new cycle parking provision – Unity Place – collected by Nathan Kennard (main picture above)
+- Best new cycle parking provision – Unity Place – collected by Nathan Kennard (pictured above)

 - Services to Cycling – Ringway Infrastructure Services, for maintaining roads and redways through winter.